0xmic/vrf-lottery/README.md

 # Provably Random Raffle Contracts

 ## About
 This project demonstrates a provably random smart contract lottery utilizing Chainlink VRF and Automation.
+The Foundry framework is used for contract development.

 ## What we want it to do?